An Accurate Estimator of Whole Body Fat Percentage and Risk

-Note: This article was originally posted on August 28, 2018, and was updated on January 15, 2026
+Note: This article was originally posted on August 28, 2018, and was updated on April 19, 2026

 The body fat percentage chart below from the American Council on Exercise (ACE) is commonly used by trainers and gyms to determine body fat percentage, but it is limited as it is based solely on BMI.

-There are a number of equations based on body measurements (anthropometrics) that have been proposed as alternatives to BMI to better estimate whole body fat percentage.
+There are several equations based on body measurements (anthropometrics) that have been proposed as alternatives to BMI to better estimate whole body fat percentage.
 Some require more than 10 different measurements, others require up to 4 different skin-fold measurements using calipers, and even others are complex equations using multiple measurements.
-The common problem amongst all of the existing equations is a lack of simplicity, limiting their use in routine dietetic or medical practice.

-The equation [1] is amazingly simple:
+The Relative Fat Mass (RFM) equation is amazingly simple:

 Relative Fat Mass (RFM): 64 − (20 × (height/waist)) + (12 × sex), where sex = 0 for men and 1 for women [1]

-Looking at the equations another way, Relative Fat Mass (RFM) in both metric and American measurements is:
+Looking at the equations another way, and in both metric and American measurements;

-Relative Fat Mass (RFM) [1]:
+Relative Fat Mass (RFM):

 Men: 64 — (20 x height/waist circumference) [1]